The cost of buying a new home can be considerable with yearly price increases outpacing wage growth several times over.

 We recommend a snagging report to anyone that’s about to buy a newly built home, even if the property appears to be in good condition.

 A condition report will list all the important parts of the home such as roof, chimney, walls, electrics etc. and uses a traffic light system next to each item.
-Red meaning an urgent repair is needed and green meaning it’s in good condition.
+Red means an urgent repair is needed and green meaning it’s in good condition.

 A condition report is fairly basic and non-intrusive, the surveyor won’t be lifting carpets or moving items to gain access to parts of the home.